-The good news is that as a freelancer on Upwork, you’re already operating as a business — a sole proprietor.
-There are benefits to that, as there are for establishing a different type of business entity.
-To explore your options, go here.
+The good news?
+As a freelancer on Upwork, you're already operating as a business — typically as a sole proprietor.
+There are benefits to this structure, as well as to others like LLCs and corporations.

 - Business license